stellardreams/stellardreams.github.io/_posts/2020-11-03-Alienesque.md

-During October (2020), I came across two gems via Youtube.
+During October (2020), I came across the following two gems via Youtube.

 |  Name and URL | What is this video about  |
 | :------------- | :-------------: |